 The ILUK Board can call upon the IFAL Group committees directly to consider any relevant issues.
 The committees may provide commentary and recommendations in committee reports for consideration by the ILUK Board.
-The ILUK Board also has the authority to establish its own sub-committees, as it deems appropriate and necessary, for ILUK's good governance.
+The ILUK Board also has the authority to establish its own subcommittees, as it deems appropriate and necessary, for ILUK's good governance.
 As at the reporting date no such committees have been required.

-The IFAL Group also has the following forums as at the reporting date:
+The Chief Executive Officer and senior management have established five forums as at the reporting date:

 - Planning and Development Forum

-- Conduct Risk and Treating Customers Fairly ("TCF") Forum
+- Conduct Risk and Treating Customers Fairly (TCF) Forum

 - Financial Crime Forum

 - CASS Oversight Forum

 - Management Operations Forum